 Departmental Seminars are held on campus during semester from 3 - 5 pm every Thursday.
-Staff and students of the University and the general public are very welcome to attend any of these seminars.
+Staff, students and the general public are very welcome to attend any of these seminars.

 First semester seminars are generally presented by staff, postgraduate students and guest speakers.
 Second semester seminars contain a mixture of Honours and Masters student presentations and guest speakers.

 If you would like to receive notification about our upcoming public lectures and seminars via email, please subscribe to the FUAD list server by clicking here.